mccbc/notes/notes.md

      - Finish debugging this
  - [ ] Move acceleration code in generalmover to MRWAcceleration, only turn on if `acceleration` flag is set and scattering method is resonance
  - [ ] Add spherical position and direction vector sampling - uniform dist on the sphere
-     - Currently writing this in general mover, but I get the feeling this should be in its own MRWAcceleration function.
-Can share with the existing compton one?

 **Questions**

+**Recently Done**

+ - Tried logscale errorbars on P(x) plots for paper
+     - They look very large - not sure if correct
+     - sqrt(N) is standard error, then normalized in the same way the counts are.
+Error bar plugged in to scatter plot was 0.43 * sqrt(N) / N

+ - Moved scattering method update call to be above the photon mover, so the mover has the correct flag to use for scattering when determining what acceleration function to use

+**Previous Updates**

  - Why isn't the scattering method flag being set correctly? `photonmover.cpp:31` gets a flag from `montecarloblock.cpp:244`, which reads it in from the athinput file through `montecarlo.cpp:263`.
 But, print statement seems to show that the flag is 0, not 5 as it should be for resonance transfer.
      - Create a flag
      - Set a flag
      - Move scattering_meth = GetScattering... up above photon mover method DONE

-**Recently Done**

- - Moved scattering method update call to be above the photon mover, so the mover has the correct flag to use for scattering when determining what acceleration function to use

-**Previous Updates**

  - Paper edits up to section 2
      -  Some questions to still be addressed - look through todo notes